geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/quick-start.rst

 .. _choose_ami-label:

-In the EC2 console, click on "AMI" (Amazon Machine Image) under "IMAGES" on the left navigation bar.
+In the EC2 console, click on "AMIs" (Amazon Machine Images) under "IMAGES" on the left navigation bar.
 Then select "Public images" and search for **ami-08c83a8b3ebd20b63** or **GEOSChem_tutorial_20180926** – that's the system with GEOS-Chem installed.
 Select it and click on "Launch".

 .. figure:: img/search_ami.png